 The Most Dangerous Game is a 1932 film starring Joel McCrea and Fay Wray as shipwrecked yacht passengers trapped on a mysterious island whose owner (played by Leslie Banks) hunts humans for sport.
 It’s based on a 1924 short story by Richard Connell.

 It’s Mary Kay-K-K.

-Mary Kay is a cosmetics company whose “consultants” sell beauty care products independently, much like Avon Ladies.
-The company racked up $2.5 billion in retail sales in 2000.
-Top salesladies can earn themselves a pink Cadillac or other car from the company.
-The Ku Klux Klan, or KKK, has been a couple of secret organizations over the years; the first was founded just after the Civil War as a vigilante group designed to retain white supremacy in the South by intimidating newly freed black slaves.
+Mary Kay Inc. is a cosmetics company that operates on the Multi-level marketing business model: distributors, called “beauty consultants,” earn income through direct sales to customers, and commissions on products sold to other distributors that they recruit.
+Top-sellers are rewarded with an iconic pink Cadillac.
+In 2018, Mary Kay reported wholesale earnings of $3.7 billion.
+The Ku Klux Klan, or KKK, has been a couple of secret organizations over the years; the first was founded just after the Civil War as a vigilante group designed to retain white supremacy in the South by intimidating newly freed Black slaves.
 It had disappeared within twenty years.
-But in 1915 the group was revived, inspired by the film The Birth of a Nation, which portrayed the original KKK as a noble band striving to protect civilization from depraved African-Americans.
+But in 1915 the group was revived, inspired by the film The Birth of a Nation, which portrayed the original KKK as a noble band striving to protect civilization from depraved Black people.
 The organization peaked at a membership of about four million in the 1920s but had once again died out by the end of World War II.
 There was another brief resurgence of the Klan in the 1960s in response to the civil rights movement; today its membership is probably only a few thousand, and it has fragmented into several small and competing groups.